 PPP Second Draw Loan Amount Formulas

 The default, most common second draw loan formula works nearly identical to most borrowers’ original PPP loans.
-That formula says a second draw loan equals the lesser of 2.5 times the average monthly payroll during the 1-year period before the date on which the loan is made.
+That formula says a second draw loan equals either 2.5 times the average monthly payroll during the 1-year period before the date on which the loan is made.
+Or the 2.5 times the average monthly payroll during calendar year 2019.

 Example 4.
 Dolley operates a women clothing store and qualifies for a second draw loan based on the $10,000 a month of payroll costs she paid or incurred 2019.
 The second draw loan amount equals $25,000.
 That amount matches her original PPP loan amount, which also equaled $25,000 and was also calculated as 2.5 times the $10,000 average monthly payroll in 2019.

-Note: The original and still current PPP loan amount formula limits the loan amount to no more than $10,000,000.
-Note, however, that this $10,000,000 limit will be reduced as part of the Continuing Small Business Recovery and Paycheck Protection Program Act should it become law in it current form.
+Note: The original PPP loan amount formula limited the loan amount to no more than $10,000,000.
+Note, however, that this $10,000,000 limit will be reduced as part of the Continuing Small Business Recovery and Paycheck Protection Program Act.

 The second draw loan formula works differently for a seasonal employer.